cypress-io/cypress-example-recipes/README.md

 - Use [`cy.stub()`](https://on.cypress.io/stub) to verify and control the behavior of a function.
 - Use [`cy.clock()`](https://on.cypress.io/clock) and [`cy.tick()`](https://on.cypress.io/tick) to control time.
 - Stub `window.fetch` to control server responses.
+- Replace `window.fetch` with a polyfill that uses XHR and is loaded only for tests

 ### [Stubbing methods called on `window`](./examples/stubbing-spying__window)